 - Physical Reparations – Severe scarring, disfigurement, physical impairment, or sexual dysfunction are all types of physical reparations.
 Severe scarring can change the mental and financial future of a person.
 For example, a face-to-face sales man may experience loss of income due to intense facial scarring.

 - Mental Anguish – Terror or fright surrounding the accident or triggers relating to it.
-Could include being fearful of cars or the particular road the accident occured on or becoming humiliated about the loss of a limb.
+Could include being fearful of cars or the particular road the accident occurred on or becoming humiliated about the loss of a limb.

 - Mental Hardships – Depression or anxiety due to the accident or grief from losing a loved one.
 Chronic anxiety leaving you unable to drive places is one example.